SHOWING 1 - 1 OF 1 RESULTS

 Arriving at Front Gate

-If you arrive at the front gate with a valid ID card, a valid real state drivers license, proof of insurance and valid vehicle registration and then proceed to your unit for in processing.
-The visitors office is open Monday - Friday 5 a.m. - 9p.m.
-It is closed weekends and federal holidays
+When you arrive at the front gate with a valid ID card, a valid real state drivers license, proof of insurance and valid and current vehicle registration, then you will be able proceed to your unit for in processing.
+The Visitor's Center is open Monday - Friday 5 a.m. - 9p.m.
+It is closed weekends and federal holidays.
+The Visitor's Center located at the main front gate can be reached at (760) 830-6794 for more information.

-In the event that you are unable to locate a specific office or department, please call Information and Referral at 760-830-6344 or email nicole.horta@usmc.mil.
-The I&R program manager will be able to assist in finding the right department and provide their contact information.
+In the event that you are unable to locate a specific office or department, please call Information 760-830-6000, or Information, Referral and Relocation at 760-830-6344 or email the IR&R program manager at brittany.rising@usmc.mil.
+The IR&R program manager will be able to assist in finding the right department and provide contact information.